HugCls/HugCls/README.md

-2024-05-16: "It's not what you say out of your mouth that determines your life, it's what you whisper to yourself that has the most power!" - Robert Kiyosaki
+2024-05-17: "You are what you believe in.
+You become that which you believe you can become." - Bhagavad Gita